DPOD: 6D Pose Object Detector and Refiner

 \section{Related Work}

 Detecting 3D objects and estimating their 6D pose has been addressed in many works in the past, but the majority of them used depth or RGB-D cameras~\cite{brachmannLearning6DObject2014a,choiRGBDObjectPose2016, kehlDeepLearningLocal2016a,laiScalableTreebasedApproach2011, michelGlobalHypothesisGeneration2017,sockMultiview6DObject2017,caoCombinedHolisticLocal2017}.
 Depth information disambiguates the object's scale that is the most critical in RGB images due to perspective projection.
 Therefore, using only RGB images for detection and 6D pose estimation is a quite challenging problem.
-Recent solutions are mainly based on deep learning and automatically learned features, while older ones use hand-crafted features or image information, e.g. gradients, or image pixel intensities directly.
+Recent solutions are mainly based on deep learning and automatically learned features, while older ones use hand-crafted features or image information, e.g., gradients, or image pixel intensities directly.

-Template matching approaches, e.g. \cite{hinterstoisserMultimodalTemplatesRealtime2011a, hinterstoisserModelBasedTraining2013, rios-cabreraDiscriminativelyTrainedTemplates2013}, render synthetic image patches from different viewpoints distributed on a sphere around the 3D model of the object and store them as a database of templates.
+Template matching approaches, e.g., \cite{hinterstoisserMultimodalTemplatesRealtime2011a, hinterstoisserModelBasedTraining2013, rios-cabreraDiscriminativelyTrainedTemplates2013}, render synthetic image patches from different viewpoints distributed on a sphere around the 3D model of the object and store them as a database of templates.
 Then the input images are searched using this template database sequentially in a sliding window fashion.
 Efficient and robust template matching strategies have been presented for color, depth and RGB-D images.
 The most popular approach is arguably LineMOD~\cite{hinterstoisserMultimodalTemplatesRealtime2011a}, which also provided a first dataset with labeled poses.
 This dataset is still used as a benchmark for object detection and pose estimation.
-Another alternative to template matching approaches is the learning approaches that employ random forests ~\cite{brachmannLearning6DObject2014a, brachmannUncertaintyDriven6DPose2016a}. \paragraph{Deep Learning 6D Pose Detectors.} In the last two years deep learning approaches have shown that impressive results can be obtained for detection and pose estimation in RGB images.
-Here we review the following ones: SSD6D~\cite{kehlSSD6DMakingRGBbased2017b}, YOLO6D~\cite{tekinRealTimeSeamlessSingle2017}, BB8~\cite{radBB8ScalableAccurate2017b}, iPose~\cite{OJafari17_iPose}, AAE~\cite{sundermeyerImplicit3DOrientation2018}, PoseCNN~\cite{YuXiang17_PoseCNN} and PVNet~\cite{SPeng18_PVNet}.
+Another alternative to template matching approaches is the learning approaches that employ random forests~\cite{brachmannLearning6DObject2014a, brachmannUncertaintyDriven6DPose2016a, cavallari2019real}.